-198. A number of licence conditions have been drafted to limit and control the proposed clinical trial, based on the above considerations.
+199. A number of licence conditions to limit and control the proposed clinical trial, based on the above considerations.
 These include requirements to:

-- limit the trial to 300 trial participants, which are to be conducted at clinical trial sites; - restrict access to the GMO; - ensure personnel involved in the trial are appropriately trained and follow appropriate behavioural requirements; - ensure appropriate PPE is used; - restrict personnel permitted to administer the GMO; - requiring decontamination of the GMO and materials and equipment that have been in contact with the GMO at clinical trial sites using effective disinfectants or disposal using a certified waste contractor in accordance with standard clinical waste disposal practices, as required by the relevant Australian and state legislation; - transport and storage of the GMO and samples from GMO-treated participants in accordance with the minimum requirements for packaging, and labelling as detailed in the draft licence and import in accordance with IATA shipping classification UN 3245 and/or; - clinical waste stream to be used by external service providers to destroy untreated GMO and GMO-related waste.
+- limit the trial to 300 trial participants in Australia, which are to be conducted at clinical trial sites; - restrict access to the GMO; - ensure personnel involved in the trial are appropriately trained and follow appropriate behavioural requirements; - ensure appropriate PPE is used; - restrict personnel permitted to administer the GMO; - require decontamination of the GMO and materials and equipment that have been in contact with the GMO at clinical trial sites using effective disinfectants or disposal using a certified waste contractor in accordance with standard clinical waste disposal practices, as required by the relevant Australian and state legislation; - transport and store the GMO and samples from GMO-treated participants in accordance with the minimum requirements for packaging, and labelling as detailed in the licence and import in accordance with IATA shipping classification UN 3245 and/or; - require the clinical waste stream be used by external service providers to destroy untreated GMO and GMO-related waste.